iobroker-community-adapters/ioBroker.shelly/README.md

 ## Changelog

 ### 3.2.5 (13.04.2020)
 * (Apollon77)  - Update Dependencies incl shelly-lib to prevent exceptions
 * (Apollon77)  - Add Sentry for error/crash reporting (active with js-controller 3.0)
 * (Stübi       - Add for hue two new datapoints for Shelly Bulb and RGBW2
+* (@SamLowrie) - Add option to set a specific multicast interface for CoAP server

 ### 3.2.4 (11.04.2020)
 * (Stübi) - Bugfixing MQTT ext_temperature for Shelly 1